SyMoCADS/Media_Modulation_Testbed/README.md

     * ([**dtypes**](./docs/dtypes.md))

 > [!IMPORTANT]
-> This serves as the documentation for this package.
-By clicking on the specific submodules, you can learn more about their classes and functions.
+> By clicking on the specific submodules, you can access the documentation and learn more about their classes and functions.
 Note also that all new data types/classes are collected in the `dtypes` submodule.

 ## Code Examples
 Detailed list and description of all code examples: [Click here](./examples/examples.md).

 The code examples refer to the examples in the `examples` folder.
-After the initial setup and installation, you may download and run them yourself.
+After the initial setup and installation of the `mmtb`package, you can run them yourself.
 To run the code examples, we recommend to use [Installation Option 2](#Installation), once you finished the steps in [Prerequisites](#Prerequisites) and [Set Up](#Set-Up).

 ## Setup & Installation